w3f/research/docs/polkadot/networking/3-avail-valid.md

 A validator ring is mostly-connected as permitted by the physical topology.
 Nodes within this ring talk to each other periodically via short-term and low-cost QUIC connections.

-For a given parachain, the primary checkers are also mostly-connected, as permitted by the physical topology.
-Likewise the secondary checkers are also mostly-connected.
+For a given parachain, the preliminary checkers are also mostly-connected, as permitted by the physical topology.
+Likewise the approval checkers are also mostly-connected.

 These connections represent the vast majority of traffic flow in our A&V networking protocol; to improve reliability and availability there are also other lines of communication as described below.